Alphonso Smith

-Alphonso Smith, Jr. (born October 20, 1985) is an American former professional and college football player who was a cornerback in the National Football League (NFL) for four seasons.
-Smith played college football for Wake Forest University, and received consensus All-American honors.
-He was selected by the Denver Broncos in the second round of the 2009 NFL Draft, and also played for the NFL's Detroit Lions.
+Alphonso Smith, Jr. (born October 20, 1985) is an American former professional football player who was a cornerback for four seasons in the National Football League (NFL).
+Smith played college football for the Wake Forest Demon Deacons, and received consensus All-American honors.
+He was selected by the Denver Broncos in the second round of the 2009 NFL draft, and also played for the NFL's Detroit Lions.

-Early years
+Early life

 Smith was born in Pahokee, Florida.
 He played quarterback and cornerback at Pahokee High School, and was runner up for the state Player of the Year award as a senior after leading the school to a 13–1 record and the Class 2B state championship.
 He earned first-team all-state honors as a senior cornerback, totaling 27 tackles, four interceptions and one sack.
 On offense, he threw for 2,400 yards and 32 touchdowns while also rushing for 640 yards and six scores as a senior.
 He also started on the school's basketball team.